tokenika/tokenika.github.io/WarsawBlock.md

 * Our background is very wide - spanning from the manufacturing industry, real-estate, education and public agencies.
 We're strongly based in reality:
   * We run real businesses employing over 800 people.
   * One of us runs a real-estate association with over 8k members.
-  * One of us, Krzysztof Piech, is a publicly known figure promoting the crypto industry in the mainstream media and state agencies.
+  * One of us, Krzysztof Piech, is a university professor and a publicly known figure promoting the crypto industry in the mainstream media and running state agencies devoted to blockchain funding.
   * We have active business connections with China.
 * We are blockchain veterans.
 We started with BTC and went through the mining phase.
 Then we repeated the same success with ETH (we participated in Ethereum ICO in 2014) and other major projects.
 In most cases we invest and hold.
 * We actively participate in the blockchain space.
 This year alone we've been to FinTech Week in London and Blockchain Summit in Shanghai.
 We've talked to the people behind some of the major projects, including Ethereum, Iota, Factom, Gnosis.